Ixurano/Projekt-battlegame/README.md

 # Projekt-battlegame
-rpg-terminal battlegame som gjort under en kurs
+rpg-terminal battlegame made as a fun project